Statcare Physical Exam Near Me in NYC

-When you visit Statcare Urgent Care, you can get a physical without having to wait in long lines.
-Your child can get a camp physical without needing to be in a pediatrician’s waiting room filled with sick kids.
+When you visit Statcare Urgent Care, you can get a physical examination without having to wait in long lines.
+Your child can get a camp physical without needing to be in a pediatrician’s waiting room filled with other kids with medical conditions.
 You can even check in online prior to your visit.
-Whether you need help with colon cancer screening preps or want to know about your heart health, our staff is here to assist you.
-Whether you have a loved one that needs Alzheimer’s screening or affordable/free cancer screening, we can help.
+Our professional medical staff will be here to assist you.

 Statcare serves the Long Island residents of Nassau County, Suffolk County, Queens, Manhattan and Brooklyn, as well as the Bronx in NYC.
 If you have any questions about any conditions we treat or services we offer, call (917) 310-3371 today.

 You need a physical exam to keep your health in check.
 Some individuals may be obliged to get a pre-employment physical exam to confirm that they are physically fit for the job.

 Your child needs a physical examination in order to enroll in classes, engage in sports, and attend summer camp.
 A physical examination might also identify any condition that requires extra medical attention, such as asthma or cardiovascular disease.

 In a physical exam, there are two main parts – medical history and the physical exam.
 Although certain aspects of the exam will depend on the type of physical you are having.

 During a medical history, the doctor will review your family history for any serious illnesses or medical conditions, such as diabetes, asthma, cardiovascular diseases, high blood pressure, etc. It is unsafe to participate in sports or other rigorous physical activity if you or your child are experiencing or have experienced in the past:

 When pre-existing conditions are discovered or brought up in the examination, the doctor can prescribe proper medication.